truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 {{< expand "Displaying all sessions since system boot" "v" >}}
 #### Description

-The `sessions` command does not require entering property or arguments.
+The `sessions` command does not require entering properties or arguments.
-Enter the command, then press <kbd>Enter</kbd>.
-The command returns a table with the ID, current session state, origin such as an IP or socket information, credentials, and creation date and time.

 Enter the command, then press <kbd>Enter</kbd>.

 The command returns a table with the ID, current session state, origin such as an IP or socket information, credentials, and creation date and time.

 #### Usage